ic3-software/ic3-reporting-api/doc/embed/EmbeddingPermaLink.md

-## icCube Dashboards API: PermaLink
+## icCube Dashboards API: Permalink

 This is the simplest way to embed an icCube dashboard.
-The host application can set up an iFrame using as `src` the permaLink of that dashboard to open that dashboard.
+The host application can set up an iFrame using as `src` the permalink of that dashboard to open that dashboard.

-### Dashboard PermaLink
+### Dashboard Permalink

-You can find the permaLink of a dashboard with the icCube Dashboards editor.
+You can find the permalink of a dashboard with the icCube Dashboards editor.
 It is located in the right drawer `INFO` tab.
-Alternatively you can use the `Visualize` button to open the dashboard in the browser using its permaLink.
+Alternatively you can use the `Visualize` button to open the dashboard in the browser using its permalink.

-Assuming the icCube Dashboards application is available on the localhost, the permaLink for the dashboard whose path is `shared:/Failure Analysis/Daily Failures` will be:
+Assuming the icCube Dashboards application is available on the localhost, the permalink for the dashboard whose path is `shared:/Failure Analysis/Daily Failures` will be:

 <pre>